 Dutch Institute of Expertise for Oral Healthcare

-The Kennisinstituut Mondzorg (KIMO) is a young association that contributes to a higher level of quality in the professional practice of oral healthcare within the Netherlands.
+The Kennisinstituut Mondzorg (KIMO) is a not for profit foundation that contributes to a higher level of quality in the professional practice of oral healthcare within the Netherlands.
 At this moment the focus lies in the development and implementation of clinical practice guidelines and quality measurement tools.

-The KIMO was founded by it’s members in 2016 by the Associatie Nederlandse Tandartsen (ANT) (Dutch Dental Association), the Federatie Tandheelkundig Wetenschappelijke Verenigingen (FTWV) (the Federation of Dental Scientific Associations) and the Koninklijke Nederlandse Maatschappij tot bevordering der Tandheelkunde (KNMT) (the Royal Dutch Dental Association).
+The KIMO was founded in 2016 by the Federatie Tandheelkundig Wetenschappelijke Verenigingen (FTWV) (the Federation of Dental Scientific Associations) and the Koninklijke Nederlandse Maatschappij tot bevordering der Tandheelkunde (KNMT) (the Royal Dutch Dental Association).

 Management and Agency

-The KIMO has a management, a supervisory board and a general meeting of members.
+The KIMO has a management, and a supervisory board .
 The representatives of these institutions are experienced professionals, selected on the basis of their expertise.
 A small but active and effective agency is available for the organisation and coordination of activities.

 Development of guidelines and quality